What is an Internal Order?

 Internal Orders vs. Customer Orders

-This applies to a wide range of services, but a couple of good examples are cable and telecommunications, plumbing, home security, etc. In these cases, a customer account will be paying for the materials, but the order is coming through a service technician.
+This applies to a wide range of services, but a few good examples are cable and telecommunications, plumbing, and home security.
+In these cases, a customer account will be paying for the materials, but the order is coming through a service technician.

 The internal order process is detailed below:

 A technician will initially visit the site/home to determine what is needed.
 They will begin the order creation process to provide a quote to the customer.
-Ideally, the order can be submitted into an orderingsystem (like SCORE), pending approval so that it only has to be completed once.
-If the quote is accepted, the order is accepted and the job is scheduled.
+Ideally, the order can be submitted into an internal ordering system, such as our SCORE® Order Management Portal, pending approval so that it only has to be completed once.
+If the quote is accepted, the order is accepted, and the job is scheduled.

-If the technician has everything they need on their service truck, the inventory can be deducted from the truck inventory and the job can be completed.
-It’s important to think of the service truck as a mobile warehouse because in this case, the truck inventory will need to be replenished.
-Otherwise the order will be sent to the warehouse for them to pick and prepare.
-Check out our blog on this subject here.
+If the technician has everything they need on their service truck, the inventory can be deducted from the truck inventory, and the job can be completed.
+It’s important to think of the service truck as a mobile warehouse because, in this case, the truck’s inventory will need to be replenished.
+Otherwise, the order will be sent to the warehouse for them to pick and prepare.

-This often applies to utility companies, cable and telecommunications companies.
-Infrastructure and construction is a longer process, so job costing is a key metric that needs to be tracked.
-In these cases, orders come in from construction teams and linked to a job.
+This often applies to utility companies and cable and telecommunications companies.
+Infrastructure and construction are longer processes, so job cost is a key metric that needs to be tracked.
+In these cases, orders come in from construction teams and are linked to a job.
 These orders can even come directly from a company’s architectural planning software.

 Ordering for Internal Use

-Not as prominent, but just as important for monitoring costs and order management.
-This can apply to virtually any business.
+Not as prominent, but just as important for monitoring costs and order management, ordering for internal use can apply to virtually any business.
 The internal order centers around internal purchases when one business unit or department orders supplies or new equipment.
-In these cases, the order management software is used for efficiently placing, preparing, and reconciling the items necessary for the internal order.
+In these cases, the custom order management software is used for efficiently placing, preparing, and reconciling the items necessary for the order.

 Key Considerations for Order Management Software